Taxicab Calculus: Trig Derivatives: Derivatives of Trig Functions

 \section{Derivatives of Trig Functions}

 Before even beginning this discussion, it is important to consider whether the normal application of calculus is valid in taxicab geometry.
-A derivative is merely a slope of a tangent line.
-And, slope is merely a change in $y$ (rise) divided by a change in $x$ (run).
-Since the Euclidean and taxicab metrics agree for line segments parallel to the $x$- or $y$-axis (see \cite{Thompson}), the concept of slope, and therefore the concept of a derivative, transfer seamlessly to taxicab geometry.
+A derivative represents the slope of a tangent line.
+And, slope is a ratio of vertical and horizontal distances.
+Since the Euclidean and taxicab metrics agree for line segments parallel to the $x$-axis or $y$-axis (see \cite{Thompson}), the concept of slope, and therefore the concept of a derivative, transfers seamlessly to taxicab geometry.
 (Although we will not consider it here, the concepts of integration and area also transfer seamlessly to taxicab geometry.)

 From the definition of the taxicab cosine and sine functions, it is clear that the derivatives of these functions alternate from $\frac{1}{2}$ to $-\frac{1}{2}$ about the extrema.
 Not only are their derivatives now piecewise constant, the derivative relationship between sine and cosine seen in Euclidean geometry has been lost.
 Finally, sine and cosine are not everywhere differentiable because of the sharp corners at the extrema.